danbev/learning-ai/notes/ggml.md

 }
 ```
 Keep in mind that a is the grandient (`a_grad`) in this case and that tensor of the
 multiplication operation of src1 and tensor-grad.
-So this is checking if the gradient for
-a is in the zero hash set.
+In this case remember that
+the b tensor is the gradient of the multiplication operation node and not 'b'
+in our example (was not the best choice of names perhaps on my part for this).

-If the zero hash set contains the gradient for a then we will return b, which makes sense, if
+So if the a->grad is in the zero hash set then we will return b, which makes sense,
-there is no gradient then b does not need scaling.
-And recall that these were added in
-`ggml_build_backward_expand`.
-And if not then we add an operation to  increment the `a`
+as we don't have to perform the add operation in that case.

-grandient by the multiplication operator of b and the tensor gradient.
-The result of this is
-then set to update the gradient of `a`:
+The result of this is then set to update the gradient of `a`:
 ```c
         src0->grad =
 ```
 The same is done for src1.

 The last thing to be done in `ggml_compute_backward` is just the following checks:
 ```c
     for (int i = 0; i < GGML_MAX_SRC; ++i) {